MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

     "trust": false, // trust any cert to talk to the kubernetes api, optional "namespaces": ["*"], // the watched namespaces
     "labels": ["label"], // the watched namespaces
-    "ingressClass": "otoroshi", // the watched kubernetes.io/ingress.class annotation, can be * "defaultGroup": "default", // the group to put services in otoroshi "ingresses": true, // sync ingresses
+    "ingressClasses": ["otoroshi"], // the watched kubernetes.io/ingress.class annotations, can be * "defaultGroup": "default", // the group to put services in otoroshi "ingresses": true, // sync ingresses
     "crds": false, // sync crds
-    "kubeLeader": false, // delegate leader election to kubernetes, to know where the sync job should run "restartDependantDeployments": true, // when a secret/cert changes from otoroshi sync, restart dependant deployments "templates": {
+    "kubeLeader": false, // delegate leader election to kubernetes, to know where the sync job should run "restartDependantDeployments": true, // when a secret/cert changes from otoroshi sync, restart dependant deployments "templates": { // template for entities that will be merged with kubernetes entities "service-group": {},
-      "service-group": {},
       "service-descriptor": {},
       "apikeys": {},